Cook Political Report - Toss Up

 Senator Warnock has only been in office since January 2021 but has made his mark.
 He has introduced 32 bills.
 Warnock has voted with the Biden Administration 100% of the time.
 He has worked hard to deliver for Georgia and he is one of the leaders in the fight to pass laws supporting Voting Rights and a strong supporter of modifying the filibuster to do so.

 Because Senator Warnock won a special election, he must run again in 2022.
-The Republican challenger is very likely to be former football star Herschel Walker, who was recruited and endorsed by the former President.
+The Republican challenger is former football star Herschel Walker, who was recruited and endorsed by the former President.
 His entry to the race cleared the field, despite the fact that he doesn’t currently live in Georgia, has no experience, has a documented history of domestic violence and has shown himself to be completely unqualified.
 Unfortunately, there have been examples of football heroes who are similarly unqualified being elected in Southern states (Tuberville in Alabama) so Walker cannot be written off.
 At this point, the Republican Party has reluctantly embraced Walker as the frontrunner because of the former President’s endorsement.

 Member, Joint Economic Committee